ashsmith/ashsmithio/_posts/magento2/2015-08-15-magento-2-module-from-scratch-p1-setup.md

 Next up, I'll cover how to [create your models & resource models in Magento 2](/magento2/module-from-scratch-module-part-2-models/).
 Exciting!!

-You can checkout the progress on the module over on github, so [check it out](https://github.com/ashsmith/magento2-blog-module-tutorial).
-You can also install this as a composer package to your Magento 2 install.
-You can that like so:
+You can checkout the progress on the module over on github, so [check it out](https://github.com/ashsmith/magento2-blog-module-tutorial)

-    composer require ashsmith/magento2-blog-module-example:0.1.0

-This will install the version of the progress we are at in this specific blog post!
-Each post will have it's own release version, making it easier to follow along.